Resources To Assist You Return To Work

 - Monitor the disability work-issue workloads in their areas.

 A BPQY provides information about a beneficiary’s disability cash benefits, health insurance, scheduled continuing disability reviews, representative payee, and work history, as stored in SSA’s electronic records.
 The BPQY is an important planning tool for a beneficiary, an AWIC, Plan to Achieve Self-Support Specialist, benefits counselor, or other person who may be developing customized services for a disability beneficiary who wants to start working or stay on the job.
-For instructions on reading and interpreting a BPQY statement as well as details on the components of a BPQY statement, see BPQY Handbook.
+For instructions on reading and interpreting a BPQY statement as well as details on the components of a BPQY statement, see our BPQY Handbook located at BPQY Handbook.

 We provide BPQYs to beneficiaries, their representative payees and their authorized representatives of record upon request.
 Beneficiaries can request a BPQY by contacting their local SSA office or by calling SSA’s toll free number, 1-800-772-1213 between 7 a.m. and 7 p.m., Monday through Friday.
 People who are deaf or hard-of-hearing may call our toll-free TTY/TDD number, 1-800-325-0778, between 7 a.m. and 7 p.m.
 Monday through Friday.